 - Prevent water entering the building by installing permanent or removable barriers to seal doors, windows, and other openings.

 - Raise electrical sockets to keep them clear of possible flood water.

-Due to their high volume of inventory warehouses and distribution centres are often at high risk for burglary and theft from both internal and external threats.
-Internal threats are posed by employees and third parties hired by your company.
-External threats can be anyone from competitors to just general thieves who have no business being inside the warehouse.
+Due to their high volume of inventory, warehouses and distribution centres are often at high risk for burglary and theft from both internal and external parties.
+Internal threats are posed by employees and third parties hired by the organization, while external threats would involve general thieves.
+To reduce the chance of security risks, consider the following:

 A) Clearly Establish Facility Boundaries

 - Use separate areas for dispatching and receiving goods.
 Where possible, provide physical barriers between these two areas.

 - Keep the gate to the exterior yard area locked at all times when the warehouse is closed.

 - Provide audible exit alarms on all doors designated as emergency exit only doors.

 - Set up a visitor register and do not allow visitors or delivery drivers to go through the warehouse unaccompanied.

 - Electronic systems can control access into high-value rooms or cages.
 The access control system should be capable of providing an audit trail of who entered the cage and when.